knightbenax/Pentecost/README.md

 <br>

 Pentecost gives you a quick customizable PaymentView to use with PayStack.
-Simply show and hide as needed.
+Show and hide as needed.
 Now supports Paystack payment with banks.
 <br>
 <br>